Updated ingredients are marked in PINK.

 INCI: Cetyl alcohol (and) behentrimonium chloride (and) cocamidopropyl betaine (and) sorbitan laurate

 ICE conditioner is from makingcosmetics.com.
 Like BTMS-50, it’s one of the easiest conditioners to use because it’s both an emulsifier and conditioner in one.
-Unlike BTMS-50, you can make a conditioner at room temperature without heating the water for 20 minutes!
-In that way, it has a major advantage over BTMS-50 with regard to the formulation process.
+Unlike BTMS-50, you can make a conditioner at room temperature without heating the water to 80 C. In that way, it has a major advantage over BTMS-50 with regard to the formulation process.

 It can be processed using cold water, but using hot water should be enough to melt and form a conditioner right at your work space.
 These are called “instant cold emulsions”.
 You will have to use a stick blender to ensure proper formation.